-Statements of Financial Position Line Items Percentage (%) which related to holdings with U.S cannabis-related activities
+Statements of Income (Loss) and Comprehensive Income (Loss) Line Items Percentage (%) which related to holdings with U.S. cannabis-related activities

 Net revenue 100%

 Cost of goods sold 100%

 Changes in fair value less costs to sell of biological assets transformation 100%

 Realized fair value amounts included in inventory sold 100%

-General and administrative 95%
+General and administrative expenses 96%

-Professional fees 90%
+Professional fees 83%

-Mergers, acquisitions and transaction expenses 100%

 Share-based compensation 100%

 Allowance for expected credit losses 100%

-Write-downs (recovery) of receivables and investments and advances 100%

 Depreciation and amortization 100%

-Interest expense, net 70%
+Interest income (expense), net 69%

-Other income, net 100%
+Other income (expense), net 100%

-Provisions 100%

-Gain on sale of business 100%
+Gain on assignment of membership interest 100%

-Fair value loss in other current assets and derivative liabilities 100%
+Fair value gain in derivative liabilities 100%

-Loss on debt extinguishment 100%

-Foreign exchange gain 0%
+Foreign exchange gain (loss) -

-Summary of applicable state regulations in California and Oregon
+(vii) Summary of applicable state regulations in California

-Regulations differ significantly amongst U.S. states.
+Regulations differ significantly amongst the U.S. states.
 Some states only permit the cultivation, processing and distribution of medical cannabis and cannabis-infused products.
 Some others also permit the cultivation, processing, and distribution of cannabis and cannabis-infused products for adult use purposes.
 The following sections present an overview of state-level regulatory conditions for the cannabis industry in which the Company's retail dispensaries have an operating presence: